X-Scene: Large-Scale Driving Scene Generation with High Fidelity and Flexible Controllability: Related Works

-Recent advances extend beyond 2D generation to 3D/4D scene synthesis for autonomous driving.
-These methods generate 3D scenes using various representations, such as LiDAR point clouds~\cite{LiDARGen, Lidarsnow, UltraLiDAR, LiDM, Lidardm, RangeLDM}, occupancy volumes~\cite{PDD, SSD, SemCity, UrbanDiff, SCube, XCube, DynamicCity}, or 3D Gaussian Splatting (3DGS)~\cite{StreetGaussian, MagicdDrive3D, DreamDrive, DriveDreamer4D, STORM, StreetCrafter, DiST-4D}, serving as neural simulators for data synthesis and driving simulation.
-The field has further evolved in two key directions.
-First, as 3D world models that predict future scene representations—such as point clouds~\cite{Copilot4D, ViDAR, UnO} or occupancy maps~\cite{OccWorld, OccSora, DriveWorld, DriveOccWorld, DOME}—to support planning and pretraining.
-Second, as multi-modal generators that synthesize aligned cross-modal data, such as image-LiDAR~\cite{X-Drive, HoloDrive} or image-occupancy pairs~\cite{WoVoGen, UniScene, DrivingSphere}.
-In this work, we explore joint occupancy-and-image generation to construct scenes that combine intricate geometry with realistic appearance.
+\textbf{3D and 4D Driving Scene Generation.} Recent advances extend beyond 2D generation to 3D/4D scene synthesis~\cite{kong20253d}, producing 3D environments from LiDAR point clouds~\cite{LiDARGen, Lidarsnow, UltraLiDAR, LiDM, Lidardm, RangeLDM, Text2LiDAR, TYP, LiDARCrafter, liang2025learning}, occupancy volumes~\cite{PDD, SSD, SemCity, UrbanDiff, DQFormer, SCube, XCube, DynamicCity}, or 3D Gaussian Splatting (3DGS)~\cite{StreetGaussian, MagicdDrive3D, DreamDrive, STORM, StreetCrafter, DiST-4D, chen2023neusg, chen2024vcr}, serving as neural simulators for data generation and driving simulation.
+The field has futher progressed in two directions: 1) 3D world models that predict future scene representations (e.g., point clouds~\cite{Copilot4D, ViDAR, UnO} or occupancy maps~\cite{OccWorld, OccSora, DriveWorld, DriveOccWorld, DOME, IR-WM}) to aid planning and pretraining; and 2) multi-modal generators that synthesize aligned data across modalities, such as image–LiDAR~\cite{X-Drive, HoloDrive} or image–occupancy pairs~\cite{WoVoGen, UniScene, DrivingSphere}.
+Our work explores joint occupancy–image–video generation, constructing scenes that integrate fine-grained geometry, photorealistic appearance, and temporally coherent dynamics.